 I developed the back-end using Flask with Python.
 I used Bootstrap as the front-end framework.
 The biggest challenge was building the algorithm that ranked social media.
 I iterated on this mockup several times, and incorporated feedback from Corinne (President) as I went.

 Algorithms that recommend things are hard, and filled with assumptions.
 I'm not an expert in nonprofit marketing, or even marketing, so developing the algorithm that ranked the platforms was difficult.
-I had most success with a simple system based on basic rules, which could be more easily tweaked with feedback.
+I had most success with a simple system based on basic rules.
+A few simple rules made it easier to adjust the behavior when I got feedback.